CM: Deploying Apps from the Windows Store

 Enter the Application Name (I went with "ConfigMgr"), then click on Sign In and enter your Azure global admin credentials.
 This should connect and populate the Tenant Name box.
 Click on OK.

 Now create a folder to store the synchronised content.
-I have a share called “sources” on my MEMCM server for all the applications, drivers, scripts, OS images etc, so I’ve created a folder called WinStore.
-(Yes my server is still named SCCM, no it isn’t worth renaming!).
+I have a share called "sources" on my Config Mgr server for all the applications, drivers, scripts, OS images etc, so I've created a folder called WinStore.
+(Yes my server is still named SCCM, no it isn't worth renaming!).
 Select the languages you want, and finish the wizard.

 Go to the Business/Education store and log in as an account with admin rights, then go to Manage -> Settings -> Distribute.
 Add ConfigMgr (or whatever name you used in the first wizard) as a Management tool and click Activate.